REU Program

 All students who apply to the UIUC CDA REU must be:

-- Enrolled in a degree program (part-time or full-time) leading to a baccalaureate degree in engineering, computer science, crop/plant science, biology, animal science, agricultural sciences, technology management, or other related majors.
+• Enrolled in a degree program (part-time or full-time) in engineering, computer science, crop/plant science, biology, animal science, agricultural sciences, technology management, or other related majors.

 Other considerations for student applicants:

-- Preference will be given to rising juniors who have completed their sophomore year by the program’s start.
+• Preference will be given to students who have completed 48 hours of class by the program’s start.
 All other student levels are welcome to apply and will be considered.

-- Priority will be given to populations historically underrepresented in STEM, including those from minority-serving institutions (MSIs)—such as Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), and schools with limited research opportunities for undergraduates, including community colleges, applying from outside of the University of Illinois Urbana-Champaign.
+• Priority will be given to populations historically underrecognized in STEM, including those from minority-serving institutions (MSIs) such as Historically Black Colleges and Universities (HBCUs), Hispanic Serving Institutions (HSIs), and Tribal Colleges and Universities (TCUs).

-- REU students must attend the AI Foundry for Ag Applications and the AIFARMS annual conference.
+• CDA REU students are required to participate in the one-week AI Foundry for Ag Applications and Hackathon and attend and present at the AIFARMS Annual Conference.

 How much are REU students paid as part of the summer program?